WELSH PAEDIATRIC SURVEILLANCE UNIT

 A unique number is allocated for each positive return by the office.
 These notifications are sent to the relevant researcher who then sends out a questionnaire to the reporting doctor.
 The unique number later helps determine if there has been any duplicate reporting when researchers are sent a list of these notifications and asked to indicate any valid cases, duplicates or errors.

 Mailings can be extended to include other consultants in Wales, particularly if older children may be affected.
-This has been very successful in studies involving Acute and Chronic Renal failure and Inflammatory Bowel Disease.
+This has been very successful in the early days of the WPSU; for example in studies involving acute and chronic renal failure and inflammatory bowel disease.
 Paediatricians along the border of England have also been very helpful where some Welsh children have been treated outside Wales.
-Latterly general surgeons and neurologists and currently neurophysiologists and epilepsy nurse specialists throughout Wales have also been very helpful with the studies on panreatitis in children and benign childhood epilepsy with centrotemporal spikes, and currently the deaths in epilepsy study.
+Lately physiotherapists, safeguarding leads and epilepsy nurse specialists throughout Wales have been very helpful with the congenital brachial plexus palsy study, the non accidental head injury study, and in the deaths in epilepsy and the child death review studies.
 Members now include a number of associate specialists and staff grade doctors who see different patient lists to the consultants.

 It is important that the system encourages and supports all doctors involved in the projects, feeding back as much information to individual doctors as possible and thereby increasing the awareness of the studies.
 The system is there for everyone to use and we hope that paediatricians in training will also see this system as an opportunity to help with research and audit projects.
 They may initiate studies under supervision.